yixuanx/mymarkets.github.io/README.md

         - Disadvantages: Unordered, depends on clock synchronization

-- Kafka: "exactly once" for the queue:
+- Kafka: "exactly once" semantics for the queue:
     - Kafka provides "at least once" semantics by default,
     - but it can be configured to provide "exactly once" semantics.
 Deduplication in Kafka depends on:
         - Unique message ID,
-        - And ensuring that consumers do not process the same offset repeatedly.
+        - And ensuring that consumers do not process the same “offset” repeatedly.

 - Flink: Event based iteration, with window and watermark,